Cormac-C/obsidian-paste-plugin/README.md

 ## Usage

-The default hotkey is `Ctrl/Cmd + Shift + V`.
+You can search for the command by hitting `CTRL/CMD + P` then searching for Better Paste.

-This overlaps with the 'Paste as plain text' shotcut, if you don't want that overlap then you can change it at "Settings -> Hotkeys -> Better Paste".
+I also recommend setting a hotkey, I use `Ctrl/Cmd + Shift + V` but you can pick something that works for you.
+The hotkey can be set at "Settings -> Hotkeys -> Better Paste".

 ## Installation